-The Group has exposure to foreign currency risk through the Group's 90% interest in Malcoal Mining Limited and 100% interest in Intra Energy Trading Malawi Limited (collectively "Malawian subsidiaries"), whose functional currencies are Malawian Kwacha.
+The Group has exposure to foreign currency risk through the Group's 90% interest in Malcoal Mining Limited whose functional currencies are Malawian Kwacha.
 Foreign currency risk arises on translation of the net assets of these entities to Australian dollars.
 The foreign currency gains or losses arising from this risk are recorded through the foreign currency translation reserve.
 However, these interests have been reclassified as discontinued operations / assets held for sale under AASB 5 Non-current Assets Held for Sale and Discontinued Operations and accordingly, are not dealt with in this note.
 The foreign currency risk on the remaining Tanzanian operations is not considered to be significant as these operations are dormant.